securitybunker/databunker/INSTALLATION.md

 # Run it again

 You can run it again, after it was initalized.
+This time, you will have to provide the **DATABUNKER_MASTERKEY** environment variable.
 Use the following command:

 ```
 docker run -p 3000:3000 -v ~/data:/databunker/data \